Area of Focus: Peacebuilding and conflict prevention

-This VTT-GG project is designed to implement an International Training Institute (ITI) to support and prepare women (primarily) in West Africa (Ghana, Liberia, Nigeria, Republic of Benin, and Sierra Leone).
-This VTT - IPTI focuses on increasing women's capacity to thrive as leaders in peacebuilding and to increase the capacity of Rotary in the City of Lagos (and partnering clubs around the world) to develop and expand their peace-building work.
+This VTT-GG1757637 to Train Women Peacebuilders project is designed to implement MBBBI's International Peace Training Institute (IPTI) in West Africa (Ghana, Liberia, Nigeria, Republic of Benin, and Sierra Leone).
+This VTT - IPTI focuses on increasing women's capacity to thrive as leaders in peacebuilding and also aims to increase the capacity of Rotary in the City of Lagos (and partnering clubs around the world) to develop and expand their peace-building work.
 There are already 40 applicants for 30 slots, so demand and need are clearly high.
-This is multi-country VTT in that it supports both the provision by experts and the receiving of training by peace workers, and is a cooperative effort by the local Host Rotary Club, Ikeja in Lagos (Dist 9110) The International Club, Emmaus, PA-USA and Mediators Beyond Borders International (MBBI) a Global Service Partner of Rotary.
+This is multi-country VTT is a cooperative effort by the local Host Rotary Club, Ikeja in Lagos (Dist 9110) The International Club, Emmaus, PA-USA and Mediators Beyond Borders International (MBBI) a Global Service Partner of Rotary.

-The projected outcomes include: a) increased peacebuilding skills and activities of the trainee cohort in local projects and increased connection with Rotary peace building efforts in their home countries b) increased understanding and skills related to conflict resolution/prevention of invited NGO staff/volunteers and on-going collaboration with Lagos Rotary c) increased community awareness of alternative ways to address conflict within the family and community and increased branding of Rotary's peace building efforts.
+The projected outcomes of the project include: a) increased peacebuilding skills and activities of the participants in local projects and increased connection with Rotary peacebuilding efforts in their home countries; b) increased understanding and skills related to conflict resolution/prevention of invited NGO staff/volunteers and on-going collaboration with Lagos Rotary; c) increased community awareness of alternative ways to address conflict within the family and community; and d) increased branding of Rotary's peacebuilding efforts.

-The cost of this project is $98,000 - to be funded by The Rotary Foundation, Host Club Rotary Club of Ikeja, International Club ------- and District 9110.
+The cost of this project is $110,000 - to be funded by The Rotary Foundation, Host Club Rotary Club of Ikeja and District 9110, International Club Emmaus and District 7430.